 So, you’ve finally landed that all-important interview for a dental assistant position.
 Congratulations!
 Now it’s time to make sure you impress your potential employer and do everything you can to land the job.

 How should you prepare for your interview?
 What should your resume look like?
 And what can you do during the interview to show you’re an ideal candidate?
 Don’t worry—we’re here to answer those questions in detail.
-We’ve helped countless dental assistants start their careers, and we’re happy to share what we know so you can start yours too.
+We’ve helped countless dental assistants start their careers with our dental assistant training program, and we’re happy to share what we know so you can start yours too.
 Let’s get started!

 How Should You Prepare for Your Interview?